 Description: Fundamentals of specifically focused grammar geared for the acquisition of a limited but working knowledge of Spanish as needed and found in the hotel restaurant environment.
 Emphasis on aural comprehension and oral proficiency determined by various task-oriented exercises involving pair and group work.
 Laboratory fee applies.
 Laboratory component required.
-SUNY GEN ED-n/a; NCC GEN ED-HUM speaking people.
-Presentation and practice of basic vocabulary appropriate for use in typical law enforcement situations.
-Emphasis on oral proficiency and listening comprehension.
-Laboratory fee applies.
-Laboratory component required.
+SUNY GEN ED-n/a; NCC GEN ED-HUM Offered: Spring